 What is Pumpkin Puree?

 You can make pumpkin puree at home, or you can buy canned pumpkin puree in stores.
-If you're buying canned pumpkin puree in stores, it's important to know that pumpkin puree and pumpkin pie filling are not the same things.
+If you're buying canned pumpkin puree in stores, it's important to know that pumpkin puree and pumpkin pie filling are not the same.
 Pumpkin pie filling is spiced and sweetened pumpkin puree.

 Best pumpkin for making pumpkin puree

 The most common pumpkin for pumpkin puree is Sugar Pumpkin.
-Sugar pumpkin is mild in flavor and sweet, but also has very soft meat that is very good for making puree.
+Sugar pumpkin is mild in flavor and sweet but has very soft meat that is very good for making puree.

 Benefits of pumpkin